 A reinsertion attempt is defined as the insertion of the cannula into the tracheostomy.

-A new replacement inner cannula is preferred over cleaning and reusing an existing one.
+A new replacement inner or outer cannula is preferred over cleaning and reusing an existing one.
+Utilize a family member or caregiver who is available and knowledgeable to replace the tracheostomy cannula.